 Travelling in peak season is costlier, not only in terms of flight tickets but also accommodations and general expenditures in lieu.
 For example, the peak season for Singapore travel is December and the dry months of February to April when the humidity and rain are lowest.
 June and July are cheaper months to travel there, but overhead costs like temperatures are inordinately scorching.
 You should be ready to bear that or factor in indoor activity costs to keep yourself busy.

 Booking a round or return trip ticket is generally cheaper than a single-trip ticket.
 For example, the cheapest one-way ticket from London to Singapore reads £416 nonstop, whereas a return ticket clocks at £548.
-Prices vary weekly due to several factors and should not be read as final.
 Travelling solo or in a smaller group is cheaper because it is easier to move alone than to manoeuvre with a herd.
 If there is a seat upgrade on offer, it is easier to broker for yourself.

 Read 1-8 again, just breathe a little easy and come to OnGoEazy.
 We shall do the rough work, number crunching and tumble dry for you.
 Relax and let us make your travel EASY.